aetheric-oss/se-services/docs/conops.md

 </center>

 Fleet routing can also be impacted by other factors such as vertiport redirect orders, restricted (or "special use") airspaces, and emergency flights taking precedence.
 These factors may apply to multiple modes of operation.
-In some cases they are intentionally ignored, such as the case of an emergency no-fly scenario.
+In some cases, such as an emergency no-fly scenario, they are intentionally ignored.

 ## 4.0 Operational Scenarios, Use Cases and/or Design Reference Missions